Investors > Investing in Hexicon

 UNIQUE VALUE PROPOSITION:

-• Expansive Project Portfolio: With a growing global portfolio exceeding 12 GW (active projects and prospects), Hexicon is actively driving the expansion of floating offshore wind projects worldwide.
+Attractive Project Portfolio: With a growing global active project portfolio, Hexicon is actively contributing to the expansion of floating offshore wind projects worldwide.

 OUR BUSINESS MODEL